 Our ultimate goal is to obtain the maximum settlement that is appropriate for your injuries.
 The medical provider’s insurance company may frequently attempt to offer you a settlement that may seem enticing but is actually not in your best interests.
 They most likely are not taking into account the money that it may take in the future to care for you and any other future medical treatments or procedures that you may require.

-The Cowan Law Firm, LLC of Dalton, GA, is passionately committed to seeking justice for those who have been wrongly injured by a healthcare provider’s negligent actions or inactions.
+Our team at Cowan Law Firm, LLC, is passionately committed to seeking justice for those who have been wrongly injured by a health care provider’s negligent actions or inactions.
 Our medical malpractice attorneys are not afraid to go up against the insurance companies who may try to undervalue or even deny your claim.
-In addition, our Dalton injury attorneys have vast experience in negotiating with insurers to recover financial compensation for you.
+In addition, our Dalton injury attorneys have considerable experience in negotiating with insurers to recover financial compensation for you.